-Sen. James Inhofe (OK) and Rep. Don Young (AK) will introduce bicameral, bipartisan legislation directing the Federal Aviation Administration to promulgate a community-drafted part 147.
-In advance of formal introduction, ATEC is calling on the community to reach out to congressional representatives and ask them to sign on in support of the Promoting Aviation Regulations for Technical Training (PARTT) 147 Act.
+Legislative leaders have introduced The Promoting Aviation Regulations for Technical Training (PARTT) 147 Act (S.3043/H.R.5427), directing the Federal Aviation Administration to promulgate a community-drafted part 147.
+ATEC is calling on the community to reach out to congressional representatives and ask them to sign on in support of the legislation.
+Indeed, council leaders are planning a "mini Fly-in" for Feb.
+19 and invite the aviation community to attend.
+If interested, email ATEC Executive Director Crystal Maguire.

 The legislative effort comes in response to a slow-moving regulatory process (it's been 16 years since the Governmental Accountability Office called for updates to curriculum requirements), and less-than-ideal proposals from the FAA (see the part 147 issue page for more information and timeline of events).
 The PARTT 147 Act specifically provides regulatory language that would take a performance-based approach, deferring to Department of Education oversight for all matters concerning quality of education, and giving schools the freedom to create curriculum based on competencies and industry needs.